Information & Policies

 - Undertake a review of the policy every TWO years.

 NB: In all cases when any member of staff is dealing with a student who has been reported for bullying they should be firm and calm.
 There is a well-established body of information that bullying is learned from observed behaviour.
 Little will be achieved by in effect bullying a bully by the use of aggressive accusative behaviour.
 The member of staff’s emphasis should always be on explaining that bullying behaviour is unacceptable and cannot be tolerated at Brighton Hill Community School.
 It is worth remembering that bullying can be unintentional with the perpetrator not realising he/she is causing distress.
-In such cases quiet concerned counselling for the perpetrator as well as the victim is the most productive response.
+In such cases quiet concerned counselling for the perpetrator as well as the victim can be the most productive response.